AI has turned the Avengers into an 80s sitcom and the results are truly bizarre

 The latest creation made using AI, though, might be the oddest yet.

-A video posted on the VFX Makeover YouTube channel has used AI Midjourney to turn the Avengers into an 80s style sitcom.
+A video posted on the VFX Makeover YouTube channel has used the AI tool Midjourney to turn the Avengers into an 80s-style sitcom.

 Sign up for our free Indy100 weekly newsletter